telerik/xaml-docs/controls/radpdfviewer/unsupported-features.md

 * JPXDecode filter: This filter does not work out of the box.
 However, there is API allowing to plug-in custom user-defined filters.
 This API is described in the [Customize PDF Rendering]({%slug radpdfviewer-customize-pdf-rendering%}) topic and an [SDK example](https://github.com/telerik/xaml-sdk/tree/master/PdfViewer/CustomDecoder) showing the approach is available in our SDK repository on GitHub.

-* Annotations: Link and Widget annotations are supported.
-All others are currently not implemented.
+* Annotations: Full support for Widget and Link annotations.
+All other types of annotations are supported in read-only mode.

 * Structured content: There are several ways to define structured content in a PDF file.
 RadPdfViewer does not support document outline and article threads.